The Science of Receptiviti

 Decades of research has been conducted to understand the relationship between people's use of function words and what they tell us about people's personality, psychology, and cognitive state.

-As Chair of the Psychology Department at the University of Texas at Austin, Receptiviti Co-founder, Dr. James W. Pennebaker, was a pioneer in language psychology who recognized the importance of function words in understanding human psychology.
-As Receptiviti Co-founder, Dr. Pennebaker continues to investigate and apply this research while solving a wide variety of challenges across industries.
+Receptiviti Co-founder, Dr. James W. Pennebaker, former Chair of the Psychology Department at the University of Texas at Austin, was a pioneer in language psychology who recognized the importance of function words in understanding human psychology.